 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 But you can read more about that here.
-Some of these things, like Pages, is available.
+Some of these things, like Pages, are available.
 Other things like the Agents seem like they're now becoming available, but they kind of do a rollout.

-You know, a six-minute read, you're like, nah, just have Copilot summarize it.
+You know, a six-minute read—you’re like, nah, just have Copilot summarize it.
 But this is dedicated to all these articles that are just on Microsoft Copilot.
-They have this work lab here where it talks more about AI in general.
+They have this Work Lab here where it talks more about AI in general.

-So, if you're kind of more interested in AI as a general industry, you can check out their work lab.
-And Microsoft AI at Work.
+So, if you're kind of more interested in AI as a general industry, you can check out their Work Lab and Microsoft AI at Work.
 Leave it to Microsoft to have like three different types of blogs focused on different things.

 Yes.
 So, I think that ultimately it depends on what you do as to whether you need both.
 I'd say most people probably don't need both.

-The reason to do that would be to access those different models, because maybe they're providing better writing, for example.
+The reason to do that would be to access those different models because maybe they're providing better writing, for example.
 But I would say for most people, you probably don't need both.
 It's more one versus the other.

 So it's a lot per month if you need both.
-Most people I don't think need both.
+Most people, I don't think, need both.
 Yeah, you could give a few people ChatGPT if they wanted to.

 Sure.
 Yeah.